Huy Hòa

 What traditional games am I able to play in Vietnam?

 With the exception of human chess, almost all classic games are fairly simple to learn and play, therefore you can play with the majority of the games included in the article.
-It is due to the fact that the human-chess game requires knowledge of Chinese chess and the art of movement, and martial arts may be necessary.
+It is due to the fact that the human chess game requires knowledge of Chinese chess and the art of movement, and martial arts may be necessary.

 How can I take part in traditional Vietnamese games?

 To play traditional Vietnamese games, as well as others, you must first learn the rules of the game.
-As a result, if you are a foreigner, you should join with a buddy so that he or she can show you how to play the game.
+As a result, if you are a foreigner, you should join a buddy so that he or she can show you how to play the game.

 Are traditional games held on regular days?